I work as a lawyer and mediator, and I gain great satisfaction from helping people.

 “Mpatapo” is the symbol I have chosen as part of my logo.
 It is a West African symbol referred to as the knot of reconciliation and represents peacemaking after discord.

-I moved to the Independent Bar to practise as a Barrister in 2001.
-I have enjoyed the independence and autonomy this has provided.
-I completed my LLM (Masters in Law with Distinction) at Victoria University of Wellington in 2017.
+I moved to the bar to practise as a barrister sole in 2001 and have enjoyed the independence and autonomy this has provided.
+While still working full-time, I undertook study towards an LLM (Masters in Law) at Victoria University of Wellington/Te Herenga Waka being awarded this post-graduate degree with Distinction in 2017.

-I balance my working life with my other love of being a parent, along with my husband, to our three children.
-Any spare time gets spent on cooking, enjoying the company of family and friends and singing as a soloist in concerts, oratorios and opera.
+I balance my working life with catching up with my family, including our three children who have now left home, enjoying the company of family and friends, singing as a soloist in concerts, oratorios and opera, and constantly learning something new (Te Reo and cryptic crosswords are my current challenges).

-- District Court criminal work including Duty Solicitor roster work
+- District Court criminal work including Duty Solicitor work and defended hearings

 - Police Detention Legal Aid Assistance Scheme